Inspired by her family’s early intervention journey, Christel creates tools for communities to better engage their loved ones.

 Early Intervention at Home

 Christel’s grandma showed early warning signs of dementia two years ago.
 Her family then started on a journey of early intervention.
-Her mother started researching on food, activities and exercises to slow down the progression of dementia.
+Her mother started researching food, activities and exercises to slow down the progression of dementia.

 “We became a lot more conscious of our interactions with her.
-My mother was very particular about her diet and exercises.
+My mother was very particular about her diet and exercise.
 Through implementing a change in her lifestyle, we saw a positive difference in her memory, moods and disposition,” said Christel.